 Figure 2.
 Topology Optimization results for stiffest material direction (left) and softest material direction (right).

-The actual solution for the TO, for an as-printed behavior assuming a solid print, is somewhere between the two extremes shown above, but we do not know where (note the solution for the softest properties is the original geometry).
+The actual solution for the TO, for an as-printed behavior assuming a solid 3D print, is somewhere between the two extremes shown above, but we do not know where (note the solution for the softest properties is the original geometry).
 We also do not know if either of these are optimal from a manufacturing time perspective - all we know is they are lightweight.
 There are likely better solutions by optimizing on the as-printed component, and trying to reduce manufacturing time.

 Topology Optimization is an amazing tool which has potential to change the way we design for additive manufacturing, but we should be careful as to how to apply it, and understand its limitations.

 Most commercial Topology Optimization offerings are not well suited for extrusion-based processes.
-The impacts of the slicing and printing process on the performance of the part should not be disregarded.
+The impacts of the slicing and 3D printing process on the performance of the part should not be disregarded.

-Stay tuned for our next post, where we will explore an alternative to modifying the topology of the part, and instead optimize the process.
+Check out our next post, where we will explore an alternative to modifying the topology of the part, and instead optimize the process.